-Your car's CV boots stop dirt and other mess getting into your driveshafts' joints, but they can and do fail.
-So how do you check if they’re in rude health?
+CV boots stop dirt and other mess getting into your car’s driveshafts' joints, but they will wear out over time.
+So how do you check their condition and can CV boots be repaired?

-A car's CV boots, also known as driveshaft gaiters, are nothing more than little rubber socks that cover your driveshafts' joints.
-They’re a £5 part at best.
+Your car's CV boots, also known as driveshaft gaiters, are nothing more than little rubber socks that cover your driveshafts' joints.
+A CV boot kit can be bought from less than £20.
 But don’t let their innocence belie their importance.

 Under those boots are, at one end, an input shaft and at the other (in the most common case of front-wheel-drive cars) a constant velocity joint (aka CV joint).

-Without boots, these grease-laden moving parts would become thick with dirt and filth that would go on to wear the driveshaft away.
+Without boots, these grease-laden moving parts would become thick with dirt and filth that would go on to wear the driveshaft prematurely.

 1) Raise the vehicle

-You’re not going to get decent access while the car is on the ground, so get it jacked up and in the air.
+You’re not going to get decent access while the car is on the ground, so get it jacked up and supported on axle stands.
 Once up, take the front wheels off – this should give you decent access to the CV boots.

 2) Give the CV boots a clean